-- Public health guidelines related to the pandemic: adequate separation between tents or other structures; access to handwashing; access to masks; access to health care services and testing with follow-up care readily available. - Other survival considerations: access to safely prepared food; access to drinking water; access to seasonally-appropriate clothing; access to protection from the elements; access to a toilet; access to hygiene and harm reduction supplies and facilities. - Direct access to emotional and service supports: on-site access to professionalized staff to navigate access to other services and address housing and shelter needs; advocacy organizations or other volunteers welcome and trusted by people living in encampments.
+Public health guidelines related to the pandemic: adequate separation between tents or other structures; access to handwashing; access to masks; access to health care services and testing with follow-up care readily available.

+Other survival considerations: access to safely prepared food; access to drinking water; access to seasonally-appropriate clothing; access to protection from the elements; access to a toilet; access to hygiene and harm reduction supplies and facilities.
+Note, that "access to" does not have to mean "provided at the encampment" and will vary based upon local conditions and needs.

+Direct access to emotional and service supports: on-site access to professionalized staff to navigate access to other services and address housing and shelter needs; advocacy organizations or other volunteers welcome and trusted by people living in encampments.